32 Palestinians shot dead trying to reach US group's food distribution sites, Gaza authorities say

 “The occupation opened fire at us indiscriminately,” he said.
 He said he saw at least three motionless bodies on the ground and many wounded people fleeing.

-Akram Aker, another witness, said troops fired machine guns mounted on tanks and drones.
-He said the shooting happened between 5 a.m. and 6 a.m.
-The GHF had called on people not to approach before 6 a.m.
-Saturday, citing potential military activities.
+Akram Aker, another witness, said troops fired machine guns mounted on tanks and drones between 5 a.m. and 6 a.m.

 “They encircled us and started firing directly at us,” Aker said.
 He said he saw many casualties on the ground.